OCA/account-financial-tools/account_move_line_sale_info/README.rst

 This module will add the sale order line to journal items.

-The ultimate goal is to establish the purchase order line as one of the key fields to reconcile the Goods Delivered Not Invoiced accrual account.
+The ultimate goal is to establish the sale order line as one of the key fields to reconcile the Goods Delivered Not Invoiced accrual account.

 **Table of contents**